 An investor report acts as a periodic update - a kind of “check-in” or record on the company’s progress.
 Done correctly and transparently, reporting can help a company develop open, strong investor relations that inspire confidence and trust among shareholders.

 The nature of startups, especially those in their first three years of operations, tend to include a considerable degree of risk attached to their return on investment.
 For this reason, it is common for there to be unexpected roadblocks or dips in revenue.

 Frequent reporting to investors gives startups the opportunity to keep their VCs up to date on all the latest developments of their company.
 This can help avoid any investor dissatisfaction, especially if these events lead to poor key performance indicators, delays in product developments, recruitment bottlenecks, and so forth.

-- Receive feedback and advice
+3. Receive feedback & advice